 Personal Leave of Absence

-A student who is current with his or her degree requirements and wishes to interrupt study temporarily because of personal exigencies may request a personal leave of absence.
+A student who is current with degree requirements and wishes to interrupt study temporarily because of personal exigencies may request a personal leave of absence.
 The general policies governing leaves of absence are described above.
 A student is eligible for a personal leave after satisfactory completion of at least one term of study.
 Personal leaves cannot be granted retroactively, and normally are not approved after the tenth day of a term.

 To request a personal leave of absence, a student must complete the form available in the registrar’s office before the beginning of the term for which the leave is requested, explaining the reasons for the proposed leave, and stating both the proposed start and end dates of the leave, and the address at which the student can be reached during the period of the leave.

 If the chair of the department finds the student to be eligible, and the dean approves, the leave is granted.
 In any case, the student is informed in writing of the action taken.
 A student who does not apply for a personal leave of absence, or who applies for a leave but is not granted one, and who does not register for any term, is considered to have withdrawn from Yale School of Drama.

 A student who must interrupt study temporarily because of illness or injury may be granted a medical leave of absence with the approval of the appropriate department chair and the dean, on the written recommendation of a physician on the staff of Yale Health.
 The final decision concerning a request for a medical leave of absence is communicated in writing from the department chair and the dean.